ibm-cloud-docs/log-analysis/archive.md

 8. Click **Save**.

-**Note:** If you leave the Resource Type or Resource fields blank, the policy that is created is an instance-level policy.
+If you leave the Resource Type or Resource fields blank, the policy that is created is an instance-level policy.
+{: note}

 ## Step 6.
 Select the endpoint